Film Film Reviews

 Gary and Alana’s relationship was a toxic one.
 It started with Gary flirting with Alana and he comes across as charming but what he really does is grind her down.
 Both characters suffer from bouts of jealousy when another potential romantic partner comes into the picture.
 Gary made a creepy silent call to Alana after he saw her on a date with another man and Alana acted erratically when she saw Gary interested in a girl his own age.
 Gary and Alana were at times antagonistic to each other, especially when one told the other to do something.

 A scene that showed all the facets of their relationship was when they were at a restaurant.
 Gary and Alana were having dinner with different people from the opposite sex and the pair deliberately tried to antagonise each other to try and make the other jealous.
-However, when something bad happened the one of the pair, the other came rushing to their aid.
+However, when something bad happened to one of the pair, the other came rushing to their aid.
 It was a powerful moment as well boiling the film down to its essence.

 Licorice Pizza required two talented actors for the main roles and the film got that from Hoffman and Haim.
 Haim was a musician and Licorice Pizza was her first acting role.
 She was a natural performer who played a young woman who wasn’t fulfilling her potential.
 Alana was smart and skilled in business when she was working with Gary in his waterbed business.
 But Alana has a confrontational personality because she acted defiantly when anyone told her to do something.
 She was unlikeable at times because she could be so aggressive.
 Oddly, by hanging out with teenagers Alana was able to grow up and get her act together.